- Dr Andrew Hemmings (Principal Lecturer - Royal Agricultural University)

 On successful completion of this module students should be able to:

-6. Produce a learned report of the investigation in the form of a dissertation in accordance with University guidelines.
+4. Produce a learned report of the investigation in the form of a research paper in the style of a relevant journal.

 This module allows students the opportunity to engage in cutting edge research under the supervision of an experienced researcher.
 After an introductory lecture, staff contact is maintained by means of individual one-to-one tutorials (supervisory meetings).
 The ultimate aspiration is for the student to make an original contribution to the body of knowledge in the biosciences.